 Section 32 Settlement – Medical Only

-There are two possible scenarios for a Section 32 Settlement.
+There are two possible scenarios for a Section 32 Settlement in New York.
 The first is a one-time settlement of both lost wages and medical that will close your case completely without any future benefits on your workers’ comp claim.
 The second only closes one part, either the lost wages or the medical, while leaving the other one open.
 Often, the medical benefits are left open while the lost wages are settled.
 This would allow for future medical benefits to be paid as long as that portion of the case remains open.

 If you close both, you can negotiate a settlement for future medical, but it will be a lump sum.
 This means that if your condition worsens or you require more treatment than you planned for when negotiating your settlement, it will come out of your own pocket.
 Leaving the medical portion of your case open-ended may be a wise choice, especially if your injury is extensive or you know you will have future surgeries and other treatments later on.